Kurlan/scrappy-home-automation/_posts/2017-02-03-creating-openhab-sitemap.md

 date:   '2017-02-03T15:34:00-0800'
 comments: true
 ---
-{% include adsense.html %}
-# Creating openHAB Items and a Sitemap

 ## Goal
 The goal for this post is to create some basic [Items](http://docs.openhab.org/configuration/items.html) and a simple openHAB Sitemap